“I could be a writer with a growing reputation; I could be the ticket man at Fulham Broadway Station. What a waste . . . What a waste.”

 Back then a row of old bill on horseback would pen everyone in along the Fulham Road while they waited to get in the packed station.

-That night a group of isolated Gooners caught up in the sardine crush started singing the praises of their team.
+That day a group of isolated Gooners caught up in the sardine crush started singing the praises of their team.
 In the process alerting anyone who fancied a bit of payback for the late equaliser to their presence.

 Sardines became Salmon and fast made their way through the sea of people with no interest in a fight.